-The implant — Made of titanium, shaped like a screw or post, placed into the jawbone.
+The implant — Made of titanium, shaped like a screw or post, is placed into the jawbone.

-The abutment — Made of titanium, gold or porcelain, attached to the implant.
+The abutment — Made of titanium, gold, or porcelain, is attached to the implant.
 This part connects the implant to the crown.

-The crown — Usually made of porcelain fused to metal (PFM), all metal or all porcelain.
+The crown — Made of porcelain fused to metal (PFM), all-metal, or all-porcelain.
 Your crown will be made to match your other teeth and will be attached to the abutment.